Gianni Zuiverloon: West Bromwich Albion

-On 2 July 2008 it was confirmed by Heerenveen that Zuiverloon had signed a three-year deal, with an extra year in the club's favour, for West Bromwich Albion of the Premier League for £3.2 million.
+On 2 July 2008, it was confirmed by Heerenveen that Zuiverloon had signed a three-year deal, with an extra year in the club's favour, for West Bromwich Albion of the Premier League for £3.2 million.
 He made his debut for West Brom in a 2–1 loss against Everton.
 His first Albion goal came in the FA Cup, in the 3–1 defeat to Burnley on 3 February 2009.
 Following West Brom losing to Liverpool 2–0, Albion were relegated to the Championship after one season in the Premier League.

 In his second season, Zuiverloon established himself in the first team under manager Roberto Di Matteo.
 He scored his first league goal for West Brom in a 5–0 win over Watford on 31 October 2009 and went on to score in both games against Scunthorpe United, and against Cardiff City, as his team secured promotion to the Premier League after finishing second place in the Championship.

-In his third season for West Brom, Zuiverloon's first-team opportunities were limited while he made three starts in the League Cup scoring in a 2–1 win against Manchester City on 22 September 2010.
+In his third season for West Brom, Zuiverloon's first-team opportunities were limited while he made three starts in the League Cup, scoring in a 2–1 win against Manchester City on 22 September 2010.
 He was loaned out to Championship side Ipswich Town on the last day of the loan window.
 He later on returned to his parent club, after four appearances for Ipswich, in December 2010 as Di Matteo faced a defensive crisis.
 Zuiverloon made his return against Manchester United on 1 January 2011.
 Three days later, he made his last Premier League match for West Brom Albion against Fulham in a 3–0 loss.
-Following the match, he criticised Fulham defender John Pantsil for the tackle that forced Marek Cech out of game.
+Following the match, he criticised Fulham defender John Pantsil for the tackle that forced Marek Cech out of the game.

 Zuiverloon announced he would leave the club in the summer and join a new club where he could play regularly.
 Eventually, he was released by the club on 25 May 2011 along with his teammates Abdoulaye Meite and Giles Barnes.